Alejogb1/job-board/blog-data/posix-socket-api-usage.md

 In terms of resources for learning I'd recommend "UNIX Network Programming Volume 1 The Sockets Networking API" by W Richard Stevens that is a bible for socket programming also explore the man pages of functions that can be called directly from the shell like: `man socket` `man bind` `man connect` etc they provide all the details needed

-Oh and quick joke why did the network engineer break up with the computer because he said she was not compatible with his IP address alright back to work
+Oh and quick joke why did the network engineer break up with the computer because he said she was not compatible with his IP address back to work

 This is the gist of it It's a lot to digest initially but with time and practice it'll become second nature Network programming with sockets is a fascinating and powerful skill to have It's a very good skill in your tech toolbox And again check man pages and learn from them they are gold when you are dealing with systems programming and don't forget gdb it is your best friend when debugging